 Inspect the brake discs.
 If there is grease, dirt or debris, use a wet soapy rag to clean them.
 Look for damages on brake discs, if it is necessary, replace them with new ones.

-Use balancing clamps disc brakes, position them centrally and use even clockwise movements to tighten them.
 Do not over tighten them; it is important to use the specific torque recommended by manufacturers.